IBM/Hybrid-Cloud-Applications-and-Services/README.md

 5. Now, go to `https://<Cloud Host:Port>/ibm/api/explorer/` and varify your local server interface can be accessed from public 'Cloud Host' gateway server.
 Remember, 'Cloud Host' is the Secure gateway server information we noted down at the end of [Step 1](#1-create-a-secure-tunnel-to-connect-your-on-premise-enviroment-to-public-cloud), and your default username is **admin** and password is **admin**.

+# 4. Build sample application to run on Public Cloud and use On-Premise database

+# 5. Run the application on Public Cloud using Bluemix and database On-Premise using CouchDB and Docker

-# 4. Create an API Connect service in Bluemix
+# 6. Create an API Connect service in Bluemix

 In this step, we will setup API Connect service to help us expose our application APIs to public.